raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem_256

-The `gpu_mem_256` command sets the GPU memory in megabytes for Raspberry Pis 256MB of memory.
+The `gpu_mem_256` command sets the GPU memory in megabytes for Raspberry Pis with 256MB of memory.
 (It is ignored if memory size is not 256MB).
 This overrides `gpu_mem`.

 ## gpu_mem_512